shriyansh1234/shriyansh1234/README.md

 -->
 # 💫 About Me:
 - I’m Shray Tripathi, currently pursuing my Master’s in Analytics at Georgia Tech.
-- I’m passionate about solving real-world problems at the intersection of data, AI, and software engineering.
+- I’m passionate about solving real-world problems at the intersection of data science, AI, and software engineering.
-- Currently, I’m working as a Founding Engineer at Lexlabs AI, where I build data-driven tools and AI agents to automate workflows in construction and supply chain.
+- Currently, I’m working as a Data Science Intern at State Farm, focusing on modeling and analytics, and as a Founding Engineer at Lexlabs AI, where I build data-driven tools and AI agents to automate workflows in construction and supply chain.
 - I'm building an intelligent voice agent platform that integrates LLMs for call handling.
 - Some of my recent projects include:
   + Customer Churn Analysis Predictor – Built a classification model to identify at-risk customers using machine learning, feature engineering, and performance evaluation metrics.